alexberriman/newtondb/README.md

 ## Introduction

-### Why?

-JSON data structures are at the heart of most Javascript/Typescript development.
+JSON data structures are at the heart of all Javascript/Typescript development.
 Manipulating arrays and objects programatically can be accomplished easily enough using Javascript's Array and Object prototype methods, however there are times when one may want to interact with a JSON data source as they might a more traditional database.
 Common use cases include:

 - Safely executing serializable queries.
 - Safely executing data transformations.